ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 ##### Upon receiving an ACK {#upon-receiving-an-ack}

 When an ACK arrives, the sender invokes GenerateRateSample() to fill in a rate sample.
-For each  packet that was newly SACKed or ACKed, UpdateRateSample() updates the rate sample based on a snapshot of connection delivery information from the time at which the packet was last transmitted.
+For each  packet that was newly acknowledged, UpdateRateSample() updates the rate sample based on a snapshot of connection delivery information from the time at which the packet was last transmitted.
 UpdateRateSample() is invoked multiple times when a stretched ACK acknowledges multiple data